flutesys/slate/source/index.html.md

-Different sending environments allow you to organize your different kinds of email, manage your domain reputation (ensure your marketing emails don't affect your critical emails), and take advantage of special add-ons and integrations for certain kinds of email.
+Different sending environments allow you to organize your different kinds of email, manage your domain reputation (ensure your marketing emails don't affect your critical emails), and take advantage of special add-ons and integrations for certain kinds of email (coming soon).

 Configure your email sending environments on your Flute Mail [dashboard](https://dashboard.flutemail.com/).